 Death & Co

-Death & Co is one of the most famous bars in the world, and one of the pioneers of the modern speakeasy craze.
+Death & Co is one of the most famous bars in the world, and one of the very best cocktail bars in New York City.
 Unlike many imitators, Death & Co is the real deal, and is well worth a visit when you’re in New York.
-Be prepared for a wait to get in, and check out nearby Amor y Amargo or Mother of Pearl while you wait.
+Be prepared for a wait to get in, and check out nearby Amor y Amargo while you wait.

 Miss Lily’s